 “Something to get me out of bed.”

 “Just help to get things back to normal.”

 “For my dad to get a job.”

-The impacts of Covid on young people will linger beyond the introduction of a vaccine and into the future.
+The impacts of COVID-19 on young people will linger beyond the introduction of a vaccine and into the future.
 Going forward, both clinical and non-clinical mental health support must be well supported within Camden so that young people can access the help they need.

 Healthwatch Camden will continue to raise these issues with health & care services and policy makers.
-We also will be sharing these findings with Young Camden Foundation to inform their future grant funding.
+We also will be sharing these findings with the Young Camden Foundation to inform their future grant funding.